tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 ![](Analysis_files/figure-markdown_github-ascii_identifiers/plot-1.png)

-To have a first quantification we fit a simple logistic model to the dichotimized outcome, i.e. we classify a birth as premature if it occurs before 37 weeks.
+To have a first quantification we fit a simple logistic model to the dichotomized outcome, i.e. we classify a birth as premature if it occurs before 37 weeks.

 ``` r
 premature <- y < 37